asghar4415/Icecream-shop/README.md

-# Eldorado Ice Creams Billing System
+# Ice Creams Factory Problem

-Welcome to the Eldorado Ice Creams Billing System repository!
-This repository contains the source code for a simple billing system for an ice cream shop.
+Welcome to the Eldorado Ice Creams!
+This repository contains the source code for a for an ice cream shop problem.
 Customers can select flavors and toppings for their ice creams, and the system calculates the bill for each customer.
+We have used multiple techniques(mutex, semaphore, monitor) to implement the concurrency in the system and compared their performance.

 ## Features